awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-add-user-data.md

 + User data is limited to 16 KB, in raw form, before it is base64\-encoded\.
 The size of a string of length *n* after base64\-encoding is ceil\(*n*/3\)\*4\.
 + User data must be base64\-decoded when you retrieve it\.
 If you retrieve the data using instance metadata or the console, it's decoded for you automatically\.
 + User data is treated as opaque data: what you give is what you get back\.
 It is up to the instance to be able to interpret it\.
-+ If you stop an instance, modify its user data, and start the instance, the updated user data is not executed automatically when you start the instance\.
-However, you can configure settings so that updated user data scripts are executed one time when you start the instance or every time you reboot or start the instance\.
++ If you stop an instance, modify its user data, and start the instance, the updated user data is not run automatically when you start the instance\.
+However, you can configure settings so that updated user data scripts are run one time when you start the instance or every time you reboot or start the instance\.

 ## Specify instance user data at launch<a name="specify-user-data-launch"></a>

 You can specify user data when you launch an instance\.
-You can specify that the user data is executed one time at launch, or every time you reboot or start the instance\.
+You can specify that the user data is run one time at launch, or every time you reboot or start the instance\.
 For more information, see [Running commands on your Windows instance at launch](ec2-windows-user-data.md)\.

 ## Modify instance user data<a name="modify-user-data-run"></a>